Tanner Pearson: Vancouver Canucks (2019–2023)

 On February 25, 2019, the Penguins traded Pearson to the Vancouver Canucks in exchange for defenceman Erik Gudbranson.
 He made his Canucks debut in a 3–2 shootout loss to the Colorado Avalanche on February 27.
 He scored his first goal for Vancouver against Darcy Kuemper in the next game on February 28, a 5–2 loss to the Arizona Coyotes.

 During the pandemic-shortened 2019–20 season Pearson registered a career-best 45 points in 69 games.
 He scored two goals and added two assists for his first four-point night in a 5–2 win over the Edmonton Oilers on December 1.
 On April 8, 2021, Pearson signed a three-year, $9.75 million extension with the Canucks.
 Pearson finished the 2021–22 season with 14 goals and 38 points in 68 games.

 On November 9, 2022, Pearson suffered a hand injury and underwent surgery.
 On January 12, 2023, the Canucks organization announced via Twitter that the winger had undergone his third hand surgery since November, and would miss the remainder of the 2022–23 season.
 When asked about the injury on January 12, Pearson's teammate Quinn Hughes stated that it was "not handled properly" but later clarified that he did not intend to blame anyone for Pearson's setbacks saying "I'm emotional just like everyone else.
 I wasn't trying to direct blame at anyone.
 I don't think it's really anyone's fault, it's just an unfortunate situation."
 On January 13, the Canucks began an internal investigation into how the team handled Pearson's injury.
 It was also reported that the National Hockey League Players' Association looked into the situation.
 On February 17, Pearson was placed on injured reserve and missed the remainder of the 2022–23 season.
 He finished the season having played in 14 games, with one goal and five points.

 Montreal Canadiens (2023–2024)

 On September 19, Pearson was traded to the Montreal Canadiens along with a 2025 third-round pick in exchange for goaltender Casey DeSmith.

 Vegas Golden Knights (2024–2025)

 As a free agent ahead of the 2024–25 season, Pearson signed a professional tryout (PTO) agreement with the Vegas Golden Knights on August 20, 2024.
 Following a preseason campaign in which he scored three points in four games, he was signed to a one-year contract by Vegas on October 4.

-Winnipeg Jets (2025–present)
+Winnipeg Jets (2025–2026)

 Following his lone season in Vegas, Pearson signed a one-year contract with the Winnipeg Jets on July 1, 2025.

+Buffalo Sabres (2026–present)

+Pearson was traded to the Buffalo Sabres on March 6, 2026 in exchange for a 2026 seventh-round pick.